vjs3/Reading-List/README.md

 # Reading-List

-Daily reading list to keep track of my day to day reading.
+Collection of my hand-picked day to day reading.
+Topics ranging from programming, personal growth, entreprenuership, and more.

 ### 17 July 2017